enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

  concatenation of the new sum, the left node hash value and the right node hash value.
 By repeating this procedure until the root one obtains a hash value representing all the accounts and their balances, and a total sum owed to the customers.
-The verification procedure will consist in
+The verification procedure will consist in:
  * recomputing the root, comparing it to the published one.
  * checking that each sum computed in the internal nodes is done correctly.
- * Checking that all amount in the tree are positive.
+ * checking that all amount in the tree are positive.

  <figure>
    <img src="{{site.url}}/images/merkle-tree/attack-proof-of-liabilities.png" />